About

 The dough is soft to work with, so I prefer to chill it overnight so that it’s easier to shape and cut.

-To make the bread, follow the recipe that I have shared here.
+To make the bread, follow my Japanese milk bread recipe here.
 However, once you’ve made the dough, skip the first proof at room temperature, and allow the dough to proof in the fridge overnight instead.

 You may find that the dough still doubles in size in the fridge, but even if it doesn’t, don’t worry.
 I’m skipping the room temp proof because these bread rolls will be proofed TWICE in the fridge, and one last time before being baked.
 So you don’t need to add another room temperature proofing.